Section Styles inset-image

 3.

-The entry fee is £10.
-Note: we’re offering 10 bursaries for those who might find the entry fee prohibitive.
+The entry fee is £10.36.
+(A small increase has been added this year to cover payment processing fees.)
+NOTE: we’re offering 10 bursaries for writers who would otherwise be unable to enter.
 Please email wildmuseprize@gmail.com with evidence of your financial need.

 4.